 Restless Leg Syndrome Treatment

-Restless legs syndrome (RLS) is a nervous system disorder causing an urge in a person to move their legs.
-It is also considered a sleep disorder because it can interfere with ones sleep.
+Restless legs syndrome (RLS) is a nervous system disorder that causes the urge in a person to move their legs.
+It is also considered a sleep disorder because it can interfere with sleep.
 Restless Leg Syndrome Treatment encompasses a wide variety of solutions individualized to each patient.

 Does Restless Legs Syndrome Ever Go Away by Itself?

 In rare cases, Restless Legs Syndrome can disappear on its own.
 For most people Restless Leg Syndrome gets worse over time.

 For people with RLS symptoms caused by a medical condition, treatment of that condition can improve their RLS.

 What is Restless Leg Syndrome?